WICG/storage-buckets/explainer.md

   title: "Inbox", failIfExists: true });
 ```

-We think that only exposing an `open()` option that combines intents is
+We think that exposing an `open()` option that combines the intent
-the best way to support the model where each bucket can be evicted by
+to open or create is the best way to support the model where each
-the browser independently of other buckets.
-We want applications to be
+bucket can be evicted by the browser independently of other buckets.
-written assuming that each time they attempt to open a bucket, they
+We want applications to be written assuming that each time they
-may be creating the bucket from scratch.
+attempt to open a bucket, they may be creating the bucket from scratch.

 ### Bucket designations for each storage API